This article may contain compensated links. Please read the disclosure for more info.

-The whole tone is together with the semitone the two smallest intervals in the western music tradition.
+The whole tone, or whole step, is together with the semitone, or half step, the two smallest intervals in the western music tradition.

 But small is not insignificant!
-Whole and semitones are the main building blocks of musical scales which in turn are the foundation for most musical compositions.
+Whole tones and semitones are the main building blocks of musical scales, which in turn are the foundation for most musical compositions.

-A whole-tone (often shortened to tone), is the distance from one note to the next, exactly two semitones apart higher or lower.
+A whole-tone (often shortened to tone), is the distance (interval) from one note to the next, exactly two semitones apart, higher or lower.

 It’s easiest to see this on a piano keyboard: